 Over the past three years, the CUNY Graduate School of Journalism has raised almost $9 million in private funds for scholarships and academic enhancements that will ensure its success as a top-flight graduate program.
-The gifts have allowed us to hand out approximately 150 full and partial scholarships based on both need and merit.
-Students are automatically considered for these scholarships simply by applying to the School.
+The gifts have allowed us to hand out scholarships based on both need and merit.

 Dozens of professional organizations and foundations also offer scholarships to students who meet specialized criteria.
 Following is a list of outside scholarship sources.
 Please visit the web sites of these organizations for the most up-to-date information and deadlines.

 Note: Open to graduate students of Greek American Heritage.